Badflower: Major label signing and Temper EP (2015–2016)

 The band's debut EP, Temper dropped on November 4, 2016 and Badflower was named Apple Music's Artist of the week.
 "Good, Old-Fashioned Rock n' Roll May Have Just Made a Modern Comeback," declares Nylon Magazine Active and Alternative rock radio began spinning "Animal" regularly and was added by stations such as SiriusXM Octane and was voted #1 on KROQ locals only for multiple weeks in a row. iTunes named "Animal" among the best rock songs and Temper among best rock albums of 2016.
-A few songs from Temper were also featured on Spotify's most streamed music playlists including New Music Friday Following the buzz, Badflower was asked to headline KCRW's School night in West Hollywood, CA on December 19, 2016.
+A few songs from Temper were also featured on Spotify's most streamed music playlists including New Music Friday Following the buzz, Badflower was asked to headline KCRW's School night in West Hollywood, California on December 19, 2016.
 The band recruited friend and Big Bang Theory actor Johnny Galecki to join them on stage to close the show.
 On December 31 "Animal" entered into the Billboard Mainstream Rock Chart and peaked at number 28.
 In addition, by March 2017 their single "Animal" from Temper had cracked at 1 million Spotify streams and as of 2018 has garnered them over 2,000,000 streams.
 Soon after the release of Temper EP on December 12, 2016, Badflower began touring to promote the release.